BraxTech/RewardsAppDemo/README.md

 # Rewards App Demo **WIP**
-A Demo for a rewards admin dashboard for a retailer
+A Demo for a rewards admin dashboard for a retailer.
+Future Features Include:
+1. Ability to collapse cards on button click.
+2. Point calculation.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).